mojolingo/sippy_cup/README.markdown

   <dt>scenario_variables</dt>
   <dd>If you're using sippy_cup to run a SIPp XML file, there may be CSV fields in the scenario ([field0], [field1], etc.).
 Specify a path to a CSV file containing the required information using this option.
 (File is semicolon delimeted, information can be found [here](http://sipp.sourceforge.net/doc/reference.html#inffile).)</dd>

+  <dt>concurrent_max</dt>
+  <dd>The maximum number of calls permitted to be active at any given time.
+When this limit is reached, SIPp will slow down or stop sending new calls until there it falls below the limit.
+Default: 5</dd>

   <dt>calls_per_second</dt>
   <dd>The rate at which new calls should be created.
 Note that SIPp will automatically adjust this downward to stay at or beneath the maximum number of concurrent calls (`concurrent_max`).
 Default: 10</dt>